 or of an argument may not be modified.
 In the following example the intent is

-to change the value of a variable ival
+to change the value of a variable ival, which fails:

 definition; attempts to change the value later (in an assignment) are not